hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature_membership.html.markdown

 * `monitoring` -
   (Optional)
   Specifies the backends Policy Controller should export metrics to.
-For example, to specify metrics should be exported to Cloud Monitoring and Prometheus, specify backends: [\"cloudmonitoring\", \"prometheus\"].
-Default: [\"cloudmonitoring\", \"prometheus\"]
+For example, to specify metrics should be exported to Cloud Monitoring and Prometheus, specify backends: ["cloudmonitoring", "prometheus"].
+Default: ["cloudmonitoring", "prometheus"]

 <a name="nested_mesh"></a>The `mesh` block supports: